stellar/quickstart/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/stellar/docker-stellar-core-horizon/tree/acharb-quickdeploy)

-*disclaimer*: this creates a new private network that DigitalOcean makes public.
+*Disclaimer*: The DigitalOcean server is publicly accessible on the Internet.
 Do not put sensitive information on the network that you would not someone else to know.
+Anyone with access to the network will be able to use the root account above unless.

 ### Background vs. Interactive containers